aliterc/aliterc.github.io/index.md

 Up till now the EU’s strategy has been to secure the union from [copycat](https://www.oxfordlearnersdictionaries.com/definition/english/copycat_1?q=copycat) national [revolts](https://www.oxfordlearnersdictionaries.com/definition/english/revolt_1#revolt_1__13) in other member states by taking a tough line with Britain.
 European leaders have closed ranks round the indivisibility of the four freedoms – in goods, services, capital and people.
 The EU has [shunned](https://www.oxfordlearnersdictionaries.com/definition/english/shun#shun__4) an à-la-carte negotiation.
 Instead [Michel](https://www.pronouncenames.com/pronounce/Michel) [Barnier](https://www.pronouncenames.com/pronounce/Barnier), its chief negotiator, has responded to Britain’s original “red lines” such as [regulatory](https://www.oxfordlearnersdictionaries.com/definition/english/regulatory?q=regulatory) [autonomy](https://www.oxfordlearnersdictionaries.com/definition/english/autonomy?q=autonomy) with a menu of unpalatable options.
 These range from a Norway-style hug that would leave the British government a passive rule-taker, to a Canada-style trade deal far removed from Britain’s current intertwined relationship with the EU.

+- 0923 Ravioles de gambas

-- 0923 Trump 'live figure' [thumps](https://www.oxfordlearnersdictionaries.com/definition/english/thump_1#thump_1__11) Merkel at Berlin's [Madame Tussauds](https://www.oxfordlearnersdictionaries.com/definition/english/madame-tussaud-s?q=Madame+Tussaud%27s)
+- Trump 'live figure' [thumps](https://www.oxfordlearnersdictionaries.com/definition/english/thump_1#thump_1__11) Merkel at Berlin's [Madame Tussauds](https://www.oxfordlearnersdictionaries.com/definition/english/madame-tussaud-s?q=Madame+Tussaud%27s)

 BERLIN (Reuters) - Madame Tussauds in Berlin unveiled its latest attraction on Tuesday - a posturing Donald Trump figure striking a picture of German Chancellor [Angela Merkel](https://www.pronouncenames.com/search?name=Angela+Merkel) on a punchball.